JanHerca/urantiapedia/output/wikijs/es/article/Halbert_Katzen/A_Global_Catastrophic_Crisis_Event.md

 >
 > 10. The Most High judge-advocate, the head of the **emergency tribunal** devoted to the adjustment of the special problems of Norlatiadek growing out of the confusion consequent upon the Satania rebellion.
 >
 > 12. The Most High director, the president of the **emergency council** of Edentia.
 All personalities assigned to Norlatiadek because of the Satania upheaval constitute the emergency council, and their presiding officer is a Vorondadek Son of extraordinary experience.
-[UB 43:5.10-14](/en/The_Urantia_Book/43#p5_10)
+[LU 43:5.10-14](/es/The_Urantia_Book/43#p5_10)

 ### Arcángeles